gentoo/portage-utils/README.md

 ## Building

 Just run `make`.
-This should work on any recent POSIX compliant system.
+This should work on any recent Linux system.
+Alternatively, run `configure` followed by `make`.

 ## Helping out